fbpx

 Cervical spinal cord injuries are often more serious than injuries in other areas of the spine for several key reasons:

-1. Location and Functionality: The cervical spine is located in the neck and is responsible for supporting the head and connecting the brain to the rest of the body.
+1. Location and Functionality: The cervical spine is in the neck, supporting the head and connecting the brain to the rest of the body.
 This region contains the uppermost part of the spinal cord, which controls functions for almost the entire body below the neck.

 3. Limited Regeneration: The spinal cord has a limited ability to heal itself after injury.
 Damage to the nerve fibers in the cervical area can have widespread effects, impacting numerous bodily functions and leading to complex, multi-system challenges.